Stuff

 representation of the existential by simply hiding type information.

 For example, consider the type exists s.
-Tuple s (s -> Tuple s a)
+Tuple s (s -> Tuple s a) which represents infinite streams

-of elements of type a
+of elements of type a.

-This type can be constructed by creating a type constructor StreamF
+This type can be constructed by creating a type constructor StreamF as follows:

 data StreamF a s = StreamF s (s -> Tuple s a)

-We can then define the type of streams using Exists
+We can then define the type of streams using Exists:

 type Stream a = Exists (StreamF a)